eth-educators/eth-docker-docs/website/docs/About/Overview.md

   values.
 - "Slashing" is a harsh penalty and forced exit for malicious validators; regular penalties could be described as "Leaking" instead.
 The most likely mistake that gets you slashed is to run a validator key in two separate validator clients simultaneously.
-The initial slashing penalty on main net has been reduced to 1/4th of its eventual value.
-- If all of the above was so much Gobbledegook, you may want to read the [Ethereum PoS primer](https://ethos.dev/beacon-chain/) and come back to it every time you have questions.
+- If all of the above was so much Gobbledegook, you may want to read the [EthStaker knowlege base](https://docs.ethstaker.cc/ethstaker-knowledge-base) and come back to it every time you have questions.

-## Guiding principles:

-- Reduce the attack surface of the client as much as feasible.
-- Guide users to good key management as much as possible
-- Create something that makes for a good user experience and guides people new to docker and Linux as much as feasible